rochiecuevas/Academy_of_Py/README.md

 grp_type_means_overallrate = round(sch_type.apply(proportion, "Proportion of Overall Passers (%)", "Number of students"),2)
 ```

-to summarise results, the statistics were put in a dataframe.
+To summarise results, the statistics were put in a dataframe.

 ```python
 # create dataframe using weighted averages (accounting for different sizes of school types)